danielherrerak/airbnb-1/README.md

 Each practice exercise is in its own file – `practice-*.sql` – and can be executed using the `.read` command within SQLite, e.g. `.read practice-1.sql`.
 Each exercise includes the question, and roughly the expected output.

+Once done, please submit this assignment per the instructions in Canvas.

 For educational purposes only.